ncoghlan/misc/notes/python3/questions_and_answers.rst

 .. note::

-   June also marks 5 years after the first production capable Python 3.x release, Python 3.1.
+   June 2014 also marked 5 years after the first production capable Python 3.x release (Python 3.1), and the original target date for completion of the Python 3 migration.

-**July 2014**: CentOS 7 released, providing a community distro based on Red Hat Enterprise Linux 7, and marking the beginning of the end of the Python 2.7 rollout (the CentOS system Python is a key dependency for many Python users).
+**July 2014**: CentOS 7 was released, providing a community distro based on Red Hat Enterprise Linux 7, and marking the beginning of the end of the Python 2.7 rollout (the CentOS system Python is a key dependency for many Python users).